 Spouses and/or dependent children of UA employees are eligible for the tuition waiver.
 Dependent children must be under the age of 24.

 Questions on the tuition waiver should be directed to each local campus.
-Contact information can be found under "how to apply."
+Contact information can be found under "Additional Information."

 Employees may take up to eight (8) credit hours of University course credits per semester, to a maximum of 16 credit hours per academic year without paying tuition.